-I also often involve Kathy in these Zoom training sessions, inclusive in the same training rate.
+I sometimes involve Kathy in these Zoom training sessions, inclusive in the same training rate.
 We always learn as much from our Zoom clients as they learn from us.
 I am the certified trainer, but Kathy has only had Maremmas in her life for three years.
 She remembers more easily than I do how it feels to be new to the LGD world.
 We are often talking with new LGD owners in Zoom sessions.
 Kathy is a gifted trainer.
 Our skills, or maybe our specialties, are different, and we complement each other in working together with people.
-Kathy is a recently retired law enforcement officer.
-She has tremendous human communication skills, while conversely, that is something I struggle with.
-My life has been spent learning from my animals, and more recently, sharing that knowledge with others though the blogs library, books, videos, and other training services.
+Kathy is a retired law enforcement officer.
+She has tremendous human communication skills.
 Together, Kathy and I work as a team, and partner with our Zoom clients to build success for them and their beloved LGDs.

 It’s all about the real estate

 For LGDs, the ground they walk on, stand on, means everything to them.
 Everything else that shares that same ground belongs to them, as they see it.
 That can be a lot of responsibility for a dog!
 Fully understanding how this works for LGDs can have some surprises for owners.
 Sometimes we do use videos of the dogs for clarity, but usually talking with clients about this concept is enough to form a plan going forward and to identify why behaviors that sometime baffle owners make perfect sense to the dogs.